hashicorp/consul/website/source/docs/upgrade-specific.html.md

 node will replicate a new command to its followers.
 Consul is designed defensively, and when a command that is not recognized is received, the server will panic.
-This is a purposeful design decision to avoid the possibility of data loss, inconsistensies, or security issues caused by future incompatibility.
+This is a purposeful design decision to avoid the possibility of data loss, inconsistencies, or security issues caused by future incompatibility.

 In practice, this means if a Consul 0.5 node is the leader, all of its followers must also be running 0.5.
 There are a number of ways to do this